 Podcast promotion and distribution is the key to podcast growth!
 Use the following extensive list of podcast directories and tips to promote and grow your audience.

-A lot of work goes into your podcast before publishing your first episode.
+A lot of work goes into your podcast before publishing your inaugural show.
 Once you have published your first episode, we have no doubt that you will want to tell people about it.
 After all, podcasting is about making connections with people.
-Here are some basic tips for helping you to promote your podcast and gain an audience:
+Here are some basic tips for helping you to promote your podcast and grow your audience.

 Social Media.
-Twitter, Facebook, Linked in, Google Plus and other social media are great places to get the word out about your podcast.
-Many of them also have communities for podcast producers and are wealth of information.
+Twitter, Facebook, Linked in, Tumblr, Instagram, Google Plus and other social media are great places to get the word out about your podcast.
+Many of them also have communities for podcast producers and are a wealth of information.
 Some tips:

-- Start a Twitter account or create a Facebook and G+ page in the name of your podcast.
+- Start a Twitter account or create a Facebook and G+ page, etc. in the name of your podcast.

 - Invite your friends to follow and share your posts.